Timinator2000/Algorithm_X/07 - multiplicity/03 - generating solutions.md

 @[Count the solutions to Mrs. Knuth - Part III Example Problem]({"stubs": ["part_III_v1.py"], "command": "python3 part_III_v1_test.py"})

+# A Bit About the Code

+I want you to know it is way harder to hard-code all those requirements and actions than it is to build them algorithmically with loops.
+I probably had to fix 20+ typos before it worked properly.
+Proof that algorithms are much more precise than us humans!

+Does it make sense where all the requirements come from? `'instrument on day'` requirements had to be added for every day of the week because Mrs. Knuth has availability on all 5 days.
+There are also a bunch more `'slot filled'` requirements.

+Understanding the multiplicity can be challenging.
+Keep in mind that scheduling a student's first lesson is a different action than scheduling a student's second lesson.
+That is why Ella now has 6 entries in the actions dictionary even though she only has 3 hours of availability.

 # Quiz Time!

 ?[How many solutions did Algorithm X find?]